2016ICGtermProject/Beautification/README.md

 ###Introduction
 ---
-Use data-draven approach to beautify facial attractiveness.
+Use data-driven approach to beautify facial attractiveness.